-- 2.1 Proposals for locally developed courses at the grade 10 12 level intended to be used for graduation credit shall be submitted on the Board/Authority Authorized Courses Course Description form. - 2.2 Course program submissions must align to Ministry policy. - 2.3 Those courses and programs not being offered for three consecutive years will automatically be reviewed.
+- 1. All locally developed, and Board/Authority authorized courses and non-ministry programs must be authorized by the Board. - 2.
+Submission - Proposals for locally developed courses shall be submitted on the District's Proposal: Locally Developed/Non-Ministry Course form (Form 220-1).
+Those courses at the grade 10 12 level intended to be used for graduation credit shall be submitted on the Board/Authority Authorized Courses Course Description form (Form 220-2). - 2.2 Course program submissions must align to Ministry policy. - 2.3 Those courses and programs not being offered for three consecutive years will automatically be reviewed. - 3.
+Review - 3.1 There will be a periodic review of existing non-ministry and Board/Authority authorized courses and programs.

-3. Review

-3.1 There will be a periodic review of existing non-ministry and Board/Authority authorized courses and programs.

 Reference: Sections 6, 11, 17, 20, 22, 26, 75, 85, 88, 89, 91 School Act

+School Regulation 265/89

-Individual Éducation Plan Order M638/95 Special Needs Students Order M150/89 Support Services for Schools Order 149/89
+Individual Education Plan Order M638/95

+Special Needs Students Order M150/89

+Support Services for Schools Order 149/89

 Special Education Services: A Manual of Policy, Procedures and Guidelines